indeedeng/util/mmap/README.md

   /home/user/util/mmap/src/main/native/libindeedmmap.so.1.0.1
 ```

+The installation step assumes that `/usr/lib/` is in your `java.library.path`.
+You can also repackage the shared library in the JAR file, or request that we
-Distributing a new build binary in the JAR file requires pushing it
+distribute a new build binary in the JAR file requires pushing it
 into the GitHub repository under src/main/resources/native/*platform*/.

 ### Known limitations